hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   note that the service account must have `roles/composer.worker` for any GCP resources created under the Cloud Composer Environment.

+* `tags` -
+  (Optional)
+  The list of instance tags applied to all node VMs.
+Tags are used to identify valid sources or targets for network firewalls.
+Each tag within the list must comply with RFC1035.
+  Cannot be updated.

 * `ip_allocation_policy` -
   (Optional)
   Configuration for controlling how IPs are allocated in the GKE cluster.